Bioconductor/BiocStickers/README.md

 [`hexSticker`](https://github.com/GuangchuangYu/hexSticker) package to
 produce the sticker entirely in `R`.

+You can also find a tutorial [Sticker_instructions.png] (Tutorial/Sticker_instructions.png) to design your stickers manually in `Illustrator`.

 + Each sticker should be put into a folder named according to the package.
 + Each folder should also contain a *README.md* providing at least the name of the package and the designer/maintainer of the sticker (which is not